julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 ---

 ### ✦ 17.
 Chamomile (Matricaria chamomilla)

-Sunlight for the soul.
+A gentle herb used widely for digestion and inflammation.

-- Folklore: Known as “ground apple,” chamomile was used in baths, teas, and spells to attract peace, luck, and golden dreams.
+- Folklore: Used in household remedies and cleansing washes to maintain health and prevent illness.

-- Healing Uses: Sleep aid, digestive support, stress relief.
+- Healing Uses: Digestive support, anti-inflammatory, mild infections.

-- Magical Properties: Luck, calm, dreamwork, child protection.
+- Magical Properties: Cleansing, protection, gentle balance.

-**Witch Tip: Wash floors with chamomile tea to invite peace into the home.**
+**Witch Tip: Drink as tea after meals to support digestion or use cooled tea as a skin wash.**

 ---